-- 9.3.3 The document also identifies key considerations which developers should take into account when developing proposals for wind energy developments. - 9.3.4 It is important to recognise that landscape character, and thus landscape sensitivity, does not change abruptly, there is a gradual transition from one area to another.
-The acceptability of individual proposals within the suitable area will be subject to detailed assessment and consideration of effects at a local scale in accordance with the development plan. - 9.3.5 It is also recognised that there are existing wind turbines in the borough, outside of the suitable area, which may benefit from repowering in the future.
-These instances will need assessing on a case-by-case basis to determine whether the impacts of such development will have a significant detrimental impact, and whether planning permission could be granted in principle. - 9.3.6 The Policy CC2PU will apply to all wind energy developments.
+- 9.3.2 The Study identifies constraints to wind energy including landscape41 and capacity constraints and removes these from the area of search, leaving an area where wind energy proposals would be supported in principle.
+This Suitable Area is identified in Appendix D and is also available online on the Council's webmapping site.
+It should be noted that applications within the suitable area are not automatically guaranteed planning permission. - 9.3.3 The document also identifies key considerations which developers should take into account when developing proposals for wind energy developments. - 9.3.4 It is important to recognise that landscape character, and thus landscape sensitivity, does not change abruptly, there is a gradual transition from one area to another.
+The acceptability of individual proposals within the suitable area will be subject to detailed assessment and consideration of effects at a local scale in accordance with the development plan. - 9.3.5 It is also recognised that there are existing wind turbines in Copeland, outside of the suitable area, which may benefit from repowering in the future.
+These instances will need assessing on a case-by-case basis to determine whether the impacts of such development will have a significant detrimental impact, and whether planning permission could be granted in principle. - 9.3.6 Policy CC2 will apply to all wind energy developments, including community wind developments42.
 The Policy requires applicants to demonstrate, in line with footnote 54 of the NPPF, that the planning impacts identified by affected local communities have been fully addressed and the proposal has their backing.
-Applicants are therefore encouraged to engage with the Council and local communities at the earliest stage possible prior to submitting an application. - 9.3.7 Please note that proposals for wind energy developments are highly likely to require a project-level Habitats Regulations Assessment including details of bird species for which relevant SPA and Ramsar sites are designated.
+Applicants are therefore encouraged to engage with the Council and local communities at the earliest stage possible prior to submitting an application. - 9.3.7 Please note that proposals for wind energy developments are highly likely to require a project level Habitats Regulations Assessment, including details of bird species for which relevant SPA and Ramsar sites are designated.

-Policy CC2PU: Wind Energy Developments
+Policy CC2: Wind Energy Developments